 I.S.
-EN 862:2016 is the adopted Irish version of the European Document EN 862:2016, Packaging - Childresistant packaging - Requirements and testing procedures for non-reclosable packages for non-pharmaceutical products
+EN 14375:2016 is the adopted Irish version of the European Document EN 14375:2016, Child-resistant non-reclosable packaging for pharmaceutical products - Requirements and testing

 This document does not purport to include all the necessary provisions of a contract.
 Users are responsible for its correct application.